Abstract:

 Soil background N

-2O released from soil without nitrogen fertilizer application or soil management during the planting cycle.
-With the increase of human activities, the amount of background N
+2O released from the soil without nitrogen fertilizer application or soil management during the planting cycle.
+With increased human activities, the amount of background N

-2O emission from soil gradually increases, and its impact on environment and climate is increasingly significant.
-However, the key controlling factors and underlying mechanisms related to background N
+2O emissions from soil has gradually increased, and its impact on the environment and climate is increasingly significant.
+However, the key driving factors and underlying mechanisms related to background N

-2O emission from soil are remain unclear.
-To address this knowledge gap, the distribution of the 282 studes included in this research was mapped based on field observations data of soil background N
+2O emissions from the soil remain unclear.
+The distribution of the 282 studies included in this research was mapped based on field observation data of soil background N

-2O emissions, as well as climate and soil factor data, from around the world The study sites are globally distributed across six continents and cover three predominant land-use types: cropland, forestland, and grassland.
+2O emissions, as well as climate and soil factor data across the world, which were distributed across six continents and covered three predominant land use types, i.e., cropland, forestland, and grassland, to address this knowledge gap.
 The results showed that the global background N

 −2∙a